Chestnut45/cityscape/README.md

 ### data:

-All data files for the project; shaders, textures, etc.
+All data files for the project; shaders, textures, models, etc.

 ### src: